 - Slow buggy execution of orders, sometimes failing or taking up to 30 seconds, which can result in loss of money for professional traders

-- Often unresponsive customer support following the recent cryptocurrency bull-market & large influx of new users.
+- Often unresponsive customer service following the recent cryptocurrency bull-market & large influx of new users.

 - Like most custodial exchanges, Kraken holds the private keys to your account's crypto address